 Giles St Aubyn Awards for Nonfiction

-Deadline September 16 (must be received by this date), formerly September 19.
+Deadline July 31 (must be received by this date), formerly September 16.
 Highly recommended free contest gives top prize of 10,000 pounds to residents of the UK or the Republic of Ireland, who are writing their first major commissioned works of nonfiction for a general audience.
-Entries must be scheduled for publication in the UK or Ireland by a UK- or Ireland-based publisher, and the manuscript should be due to the publisher no earlier than April 1, 2020.
+Entries must be scheduled for publication in the UK or Ireland by a UK- or Ireland-based publisher, and the manuscript should be due to the publisher no earlier than March 1, 2021.
 Applications should include a completed entry form, a draft chapter from the book (maximum 20 pages), a 2-page book synopsis with time frame for completion, a 2-page statement regarding your writing and your financial circumstances, a copy of the publishing contract, and a supporting letter from the editor.
-Submit application via email or by post.
+Submit application via email.
 Sponsored by the Royal Society of Literature and named after nonfiction author, history professor, and RSL Fellow Giles St Aubyn.
 Known as the Jerwood Awards prior to 2017.